Looking at price optimization in CPG and retail

 CPG and retail experience is a must

-Software vendors claiming to solve this problem need to have a significant amount of experience in the CPG and retail industries.
+Pricing optimization software vendors claiming to solve this problem need to have a significant amount of experience in the CPG and retail industries.
 Why?
 Because they then have experience in handling broad assortments with complex product relationships.

 Anaplan works with several global organizations in the CPG and retail spaces, and has solved these planning problems for thousands of users and planners.
 Some of our notable customers include Diageo, Unilever, Kimberly Clark, P&G, Del Monte, and Reckitt Benckiser.

 Learn more about how Anaplan can solve pricing optimization and other supply chain planning challenges with its Smart Business Platform.
 Also, you can learn how a large CPG company is using Zero-based budgeting to as a valuable framework for delivering and sustaining a step change in their cost base with Anaplan.